wp-plugins/wordpress-css-drop-down-menu/readme.txt

 * The plugin defines its own menu.css in your theme's header.
 If you have your own menu.css file in your theme folder the plugin will check for that and load that for you automatically.
 It may be easier to simply copy across menu.css from the plugin folder and use that as the basis for your own.
 Or, browse the internet for unordered CSS list menu styles.
 [Stu's site is a good start](http://www.cssplay.co.uk/menus/ "Stu Nicholl's Menus").

 * You can also activate the JS addon plugin to use Superfish javascript.
 This plugin uses its own Superfish CSS which you can find in the plugin js/superfish directory.
+Place superfish.css into your own theme folder to avoid having your CSS overwritten on a plugin update!

 * For page ordering I suggest you use the excellent plugin called [PageMash](http://wordpress.org/extend/plugins/pagemash/ "PageMash").